Political Text Scaling Meets Computational Semantics: SemScale -- a Semantic Model for Political Text Scaling

-\textbf{Distributional Semantics.} While existing scaling algorithms (e.g., Wordfish) model words simply by considering their weighted frequency, modern research in computational linguistics primarily represents words as numeric vectors from a multidimensional vector space.
-The research area of distributional (lexical) semantics, in particular, builds upon the assumption that the meaning of a word can be derived by looking at the contexts in which it is used or, as \cite{Firth1957} put it, that ``a word is characterized by the company it keeps''.
-For instance, if we consider the sentence ``The members of \emph{+Europa} voted against the proposal'', even if we don't know what \emph{+Europa} is, we can induce from the context that it is probably a political entity.
+Existing scaling algorithms like Wordfish and Wordscores model words as discrete symbols and consider only their (weighted) frequency; as opposed to this, modern research in computational linguistics primarily represents words as numeric vectors sampled from a continuous multi-dimensional vector space.
+The research area of {\em distributional semantics}, in particular, builds upon the assumption that the meaning of a word can be derived by looking at the contexts in which it is used or, as \citet{Firth1957} puts it, that ``a word is characterised by the company it keeps''.
+For instance, if we consider the sentence ``The members of \emph{+Europa} voted against the proposal'', even without knowing what \emph{+Europa} is, we can infer from the context that it is probably a political entity.

-The ability to efficiently and precisely capture the meaning of words by representing them as points in a multi-dimensional semantic vector space, i.e., by represeting words with the so-called \textit{word embeddings} \citep{Mikolov}, is arguably one of the most relevant achievements of computational linguistics in the last few decades.
-Among other things, \textit{word embeddings} can be used to detect particular semantic relations that hold between words (e.g., hypernymy, syononymy, antonymy, or meronymy) \citep{glavavs@emnlp2017,glavavs2018discriminating} or between entities (e.g., ``being capital of'', ``being president of'') \citep{nickel2016review,joulin2017fast}.
-What is more, following \cite{frege1953foundations}'s context principle of compositionality, namely that the meaning of a complex expression (e.g., a sentence, paragraph, or a document) is determined by the meanings of its elements (the words), it has been shown possible to efficiently represent the meaning of a longer units of text (paragraphs and document) by aggregating (e.g., by computing the weighted average) embeddings of words that the text contains \citep{Shen2018BaselineMechanisms}.
+The ability to precisely capture the meaning of words by representing them as points in a multi-dimensional semantic vector space, i.e., by representing words with so-called \textit{word embeddings} \citep{Mikolov}, is arguably one of the most relevant achievements of computational linguistics in the last few decades.
+Among other things, \textit{word embeddings} can be used to detect particular semantic relations that hold between words (e.g., hypernymy, synonymy, antonymy, or meronymy) \citep{glavavs@emnlp2017,glavavs2018discriminating} or between entities (e.g., ``being capital of'', ``being president of'') \citep{nickel2016review,joulin2017fast}.